Feature request #11491

 The GUI for data-defined legend could obviously try to auto-detect which properties use fields/expressions and suggest them for use.
 The user would then decide for example to show all possible fill styles based on real data.
 Such legend would be static since then (would not change unless explicitly regenerated with new data).
 This approach should work with various properties like different marker sizes or line widths.
 When several data-defined properties are combined - e.g. layer with cities, there could be first a list of different marker sizes (e.g. depending on population of a city), followed by a list of colors (e.g. dominant industry in the city).
 As Nyall mentions, there could be even support for table-style representation.

-#22 Updated by Martin Dobias over 9 years ago
+#22 Updated by Martin Dobias about 10 years ago

 Just to add to my previous comment - Jürgen is right, ad-hoc solutions for one special case would be wrong.
 To me, this is not a bug, it is a missing feature.

-#23 Updated by Vincent Mora about 9 years ago
+#23 Updated by Vincent Mora almost 10 years ago

 Anita Graser wrote: